 School property, such as lockers and desks, are jointly held by the school and the pupil.
 School authorities have the right to conduct general inspection of all such property on a regular basis.
 During these inspections, items which are school property, such as overdue library books, may be collected.
 Students should not expect privacy to items left in such locations.
 A single desk or locker may be searched if reasonable grounds exist to believe that evidence of a violation of the law or a school rule is contained therein.

+Any item on property under care custody and control of the District, including vehicles, backpacks, purses, bags, coats, other garments on school property shall be subject to a search if there is reasonable suspicion to believe that illegal drugs, alcohol, weapons, pharmaceuticals, stolen property, look-a-likes, or other items, substances or activities (or any contraband considered contrary to the educational purpose of the District) may be present that could be considered a violation of either school rules or the law.

-STUDENTS BG09.436
+STUDENTS X09.436

 (Continued)